alex-bellon/wikipedia/README.md

 - [Thankful Villages](https://en.wikipedia.org/wiki/Thankful_Villages) - settlements in England and Wales from which all their members of the armed forces survived World War I.
 - [Trap street](https://en.wikipedia.org/wiki/Trap_street) -  a fictitious entry in the form of a misrepresented street on a map, often outside the area the map nominally covers, for the purpose of "trapping" potential copyright violators of the map who, if caught, would be unable to explain the inclusion of the "trap street" on their map as innocent.
 - [Use of Nordic countries vs. Scandinavia](https://en.wikipedia.org/wiki/Scandinavia#Use_of_Nordic_countries_vs._Scandinavia)
+- [Zone of Death](https://en.wikipedia.org/wiki/Zone_of_Death_(Yellowstone)) - the name given to the 50 sq mi (129.50 km2) Idaho section of Yellowstone National Park in which, as a result of a purported loophole in the Constitution of the United States, a criminal could theoretically get away with any crime, up to and including murder.

 ### Fluid Dynamics
 - [Vortex Shedding](https://en.wikipedia.org/wiki/Vortex_shedding) - In fluid dynamics, vortex shedding is an oscillating flow that takes place when a fluid such as air or water flows past a bluff (as opposed to streamlined) body at certain velocities, depending on the size and shape of the body.